Joma101/Chaos_Lab/README.md

 FEATURES:

+Although the inputs follow standard graph/network notation (V,E,A), our proposed algorithm does not run on this language.
+It runs on arrays n, s, c, and f translated seamlessly from the tuple, R, then translates back into a node and edge list output along with the expanded network adjacency matrix A.

 The script will save the node and edge lists of the expanded network produced toward the end in the working directory, overwriting any previously saved node/edge lists with the same filename.

 (Within the script workspace viewed using the MATLAB application) The in-degree of each expanded network node is reported in the variable "in_degree".
 The index of each element in in_degree same as the index of the corresponding node in the expanded network.